[Minor revision—posted 7/21/22 (replaces 5/11/20 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to ensure understanding and a standardized approach regarding the handling of materials controlled by a copyright.

-REVIEW: This OP will be reviewed in April of even-numbered years by the director of intellectual property technology commercialization with substantive revisions presented to the vice president for research, the provost and senior vice president, and the vice chancellor for technology commercialization.
+REVIEW: This OP will be reviewed in April of even-numbered years by the Director of the Office of Research Commercialization with substantive revisions presented to the Vice President for Research & Innovation and the Provost and Senior Vice President.

 States and their instrumentalities are liable for violations of the copyright act, and all remedies for copyright infringement apply to states as well as to private individuals (PL 101-553).
 The following policy guidelines have been adopted by the university to provide faculty and staff with greater certainty of procedure, to reduce risks of infringement or allegations thereof, and to maintain a desirable flexibility to accommodate specific needs.